Contact Improvisation 2B

 Constructive and supportive feedback from your tutor will help you succeed during the class.

-This contact improvisation course is suitable for beginners and for people who come with some basic experience of practising the form.
+This contact improvisation course will be suitable for people who are new to the study or who come with some experience of practicing the form.

 What you need to know before you enrol